nitheeshkl/des/_pages/home.md

     cta_label: "Download Resume"
     cta_url: "/des-resume.pdf"
 mytimeline:
-    - title: "Director/Sr. Manager, Intel Corporation, Santa Clara, CA"
+    - title: "Head of Android Run Time Center of Excellance, Intel Corporation, Santa Clara, CA"
       desc: "Started and lead Android Runtime (ART) Center of Excellence for Intel with responsibility for strategy, direction, planning, development, and delivery of Android Runtime and associated User Experience in all of Intel’s Phone,